 When possible, we do like to attempt some formal testing measures as well, once the child is more comfortable with the environment.
 We select the tests based on the child’s needs and skill level, but these are a few of the tests we use with this age group: Preschool Language Scale-5 (“PLS”) Goldman-Fristoe Test of Articulation 2, Peabody Picture Vocabulary Test-4, Expressive One-Word Picture Vocabulary Test -2, REEL-5, Clinical Evaluation of Language Fundamentals-Preschool (CELF-P).

-Birth-Age 4: Comprehensive Assessment with Bilingual Input (Mandarin/Cantonese/Spanish only) - $800
+Birth-Age 5: Comprehensive Assessment with Bilingual Input (Mandarin/Cantonese/only) - $1500

 What kind of information are we looking for when testing young children?